Skip to content

 Bio-Waste / Biotonne

-Be considerate about what you put into the bio-waste, as it will be used for compost.
+Be mindful of what you place in the bio-waste bin, as it will be used for composting.
+Here’s what is allowed:

 • Vegetable, fruit and salad leftovers